By Kathy Santo | Updated: April 30 2019

 Let’s take a look at the most common bathing scenarios and how a bit of training and behavior modification can help create a better experience for all involved.

 Um, right.
 So, unless you’ve actually seen your dog at the groomer having the time of his life, let’s quantify that statement.
-Remember, groomers are dog professionals (like the groomers at our new grooming shop, Kathy Santo’s Pet A Groom), which means that they know their way around a resistant, hysterical dog, they have equipment that makes their job easier (slip-free bathing tubs, for starters), and they make the right decisions at the right times.
+Remember, groomers are dog professionals (like the groomers at our new grooming shop), which means that they know their way around a resistant, hysterical dog, they have equipment that makes their job easier (slip-free bathing tubs, for starters), and they make the right decisions at the right times.
 Because of that, most of the time, the grooming experience results in a successful, positive outcome.
 Unless you have professional training and years of experience under your belt, without some guidance your result may be different.

 It’s worth mentioning that I did tether him so that he wouldn’t be able to take a field trip around the yard during his bath.
 In addition, I would turn on the hose just a tiny bit so a little stream of water trickled out.
 When I picked up the hose, he got a treat.
 Once I saw that he was happy and relaxed when I was reaching for the hose (as he was anticipating a cookie!), I would run a little water over one of his paws and then reward him.
-After he was relaxed about one paw getting wet, then I would progress to two, and so on and so on.
-This process took two months, at least, and I was very careful not to push him over his comfort threshold.
+After he was relaxed about one paw getting wet, then I’d progress to two, and so on, and so on.
+This process took two months (at least!), and I was very careful not to push him over his comfort threshold.
 My goal each session was a happy, relaxed dog.

 He isn’t taking a PADI home study course; therefore you don’t need to fill the tub up to the tippy top.
 Start with an inch or two of warm water to acclimate him to the idea that his feet can be in water without him panicking.
 Preferably you’ll have the water already in the tub when the dog arrives, especially for those fearful of running water.